 Crime in Texas Reports in TxDPS – Visit the website for the Texas Department of Public Safety to find the annual Texas Crime Reports for violent crime rates.
 The goal of the Uniform Crime Reporting program is to provide reliable crime statistics related to family and non-family violence.

-The attorneys at Law Offices of Richard C. McConathy in Tarrant County, TX, represent clients charged with violent crimes at the Tim Curry Criminal Justice Center at 401 West Belknap in Fort Worth, Texas.
-Crimes of assault can involve simple assault or aggravated forms of assault involving strangulation, choking or smothering.
+The attorneys at the Law Offices of Richard C. McConathy in Tarrant County, TX, represent clients charged with violent crimes at the Tim Curry Criminal Justice Center at 401 West Belknap in Fort Worth, Texas.
+Crimes of assault can involve simple assault or aggravated forms of assault involving strangulation, choking, or smothering.
 Assault penalties are also enhanced for certain types of vulnerable victims including law enforcement officers, emergency service personnel, the elderly over 65 years of age, and disabled adults.

-Other crimes involving violent include:
+Other crimes involving violence include:

 Call (817) 422-5350 today to discuss your case.
 We can begin your defense today.